“A history of sexuality runs the risk of confirming popular fears that academics are capable of ruining even the most simple of pleasures”

 It’s a testament to the fact that I, to my dying breath, am and will remain an academic, but frankly, the above-quoted from Stephen Garton?
 Yes, it does make me laugh.
 I cannot tell a lie.
 However, in this short blog post, I hope not to ruin a discussion of something as interesting as sex.
 That said, I am here and writing because I just updated a page from my Book Corner, titled “Sexual Health, Vitality, and Life Stages” (linked here).
 Though the updated page itself has a lot of information contained therein, I felt like a brief essay to accompany would be smart.
 So stick with me, and I hope not to be stultifying but, instead, to educate and inspire.

 Just about a month ago, I wrote about men’s health (here).
 As I am developing my practice (currently, traditional Chinese bodywork and health coaching) and as I get closer to the finish line with board exams, I am looking back on my clinical internship and pondering my experience and influences.
-The areas where I treated a lot tended towards musculoskeletal, dermatology and facial rejuvenation, weight loss, men’s health, Ehlers-Danlos syndrome, fibromyalgia, and stress relief, including anxiety pertaining to insomnia, headache, gut problems, and/or trauma.
+The areas where I treated a lot tended towards musculoskeletal, dermatology, scar revision, and facial rejuvenation, weight loss, men’s health, Ehlers-Danlos syndrome, fibromyalgia, and stress relief, including anxiety pertaining to insomnia, headache, gut problems, and/or trauma.
 In my current practice as an AOBTA-CP trained in traditional Chinese modalities and as a holistic health coach, the client profile hasn’t shifted so radically.
 I’ve continued to engage with these issues in a way that fits within my current scope of practice.
 Not much will be altogether different once I’m done with board exams.
 And one thing that will never, ever change?
 I am always going to be Paula Bruno, Ph.D., former professor and forever scholar.

 Sex is an important subject.
 Sexuality is an important subject.
 No matter how a person expresses (or does not) their sexuality, it is one of those things that regulates identity to a lesser or greater degree, depending on context and other matters.
 Taking a healthy, no-nonsense attitude towards the subject can make it a lot easier to discuss with your healthcare provider, and having some knowledge at your fingertips beforehand is even better.
 To that end, I opted to share my academic material as part of my Book Corner content.
 I hope you will find something of interest and use therein!